-5 The educating city will foster proximity and cooperation between generations and will fight ageism, not just as a formula for peaceful and harmonious living, but also as a way to find common and shared projects between groups of people of different ages.
-These projects should be geared towards civic initiatives and actions that embrace an intergenerational nature and take advantage of the respective skills, experiences and values of different age groups.
+The educating city will foster proximity and cooperation between generations and will fight ageism, not just as a formula for peaceful and harmonious living, but also as a way to find common and shared projects between groups of people of different ages.
+These projects should be geared towards civic initiatives and actions that embrace an intergenerational nature and the state of the state of and actions that embrace an intergenerational nature and take advantage of the respective skills, experiences and values of different age groups.